 3. Unauthorised or incorrectly executed payments

-- If a payment is fraudulently or mistakenly paid into your account, it may be removed from your account later at our sole discretion.
+3.1 If a payment is fraudulently or mistakenly paid into your Account, it may be removed from your Account later at our sole discretion.

-- If you fail to notify us in accordance with condition 3.2 or if you act fraudulently in relation
+3.3 If the Business fails to notify us in accordance with section 3.2 or if the Business acts fraudulently in relation

 to the Account, the Business will be liable for all losses.
-If the Business acts without reasonable care and losses are caused, the Business may also be liable for them.
+If the Business acts without reasonable care and losses are caused, the Business shall also be liable for them.

-- The Business must take all reasonable security precautions to prevent misuse of the Account and any security details (including account details, security codes or secure personal information) which allow the Business or any users connected with the Account to gain access to the Account.
+4.1 The Business must take, and shall ensure that all users take, all reasonable security precautions to prevent misuse of the Account and any security details (including account details, security codes or secure personal information) and any other reasonable requirements that we notify to the Business in writing from time to time which allow the Business or any users connected with the Account to gain access to the Account.
 Failure to take reasonable security precautions may result in access to the Account, or additional services, being blocked and the Business being liable for any and all losses in accordance with section 3.3.
 Reasonable security precautions include not disclosing any security details to anyone (except when confirming, registering or resetting the security details for the Business with us); not disclosing or writing down the security details in any way that can be understood by someone else; not choosing security details which are easy to guess; and ensuring the security details for the Account are kept private at all times.

-- We would ask the Business to co-operate with us by providing information or other assistance in connection with the loss or misuse of the security details.
+4.3 The Business shall co-operate with us by providing information or other assistance in connection with the loss or misuse of the security details.
 We may also give the police information about the Business, the Account or any users connected with the Account which we consider relevant to assist with any investigation of criminal activity.
 In some instances, we may ask the Business to contact the police in connection with suspicious or criminal activity on the Account.
 The Business agrees to give us, the police and other investigative and law enforcement agencies, its reasonable co-operation, if asked to do so.

 6. Statements and charges